 And remember driving C1 and C1+E vehicles for a living means you also need Driver CPC.
 Big On driver training is an accredited provider, when upgrading from C1 to C1+E, your practical driver training can count towards your Driver CPC Periodic Training Hours.

-What you we be able to drive with Category C1E LGV 7.5 tonne Truck/Van and Trailer Towing Licence
+What you be able to drive with Category C1E LGV 7.5 tonne Truck/Van and Trailer Towing Licence

 You can drive C1 category vehicles with a trailer over 750kg, but the trailer – when fully loaded – can’t weigh more than the vehicle.